 4.7.1 Division of Fees

-Lawyers may divide fees with other lawyers who are not in the same firm only if all of the following conditions are met
+Lawyers may divide fees with other lawyers or paralegals who are not in the same firm only if all of the following conditions are met

 4.7.2 Referral Fees

-Lawyers may accept referral fees and lawyers may pay referral fees to the referring lawyer only if all of the following conditions are met
+Lawyers or paralegals may accept referral fees and lawyers or paralegals may pay referral fees to the referring lawyer or paralegal only if all of the following conditions are met

-- referral is because of the expertise and ability of the other lawyer to handle the matter
+- referral is because of the expertise and ability of the lawyer or paralegal to handle the matter

 - referral is not because of a conflict of interest

 - referral fee is reasonable and does not increase the total amount of the fees charged to the client; and